statsig-io/dagster/examples/project_fully_featured/README.md

-# Fully Featured Project Example [UNMAINTAINED]
+# Fully Featured Project Example

-If you're interested in seeing an up-to-date and maintained example of a Dagster project, see our [Dagster Open Platform](https://github.com/dagster-io/dagster-open-platform)

 This is meant to be a full "realistic" demo of Dagster, that takes advantage of many of its features, including: